Adhito/Project_AIG_SnakeAIvsAI/README.md

 <hr>
 To visualize the clash of two different algorithm our team decide to use PyGame as a method for visualizing.
 We choose PyGame since it is one of the popular libraries and understandable to use.
 Below are the code that helps us visualize the two algorithm (A-Star and Dijkstra) that are used by Snakes at work.

+The code snippet below are the key function and validation of how our program works but does not explain all function that are found in the source code.
+For further detail please refer to the python source code file

 ### Initialize a random point.
 Initialize random start point for snake 1 and snake 2.